stand-art/jaxn/README.md

 ## Discussion

+### Comments

+A library that conforms to JAXN *must* ignore comments, they shall not be part of the data model (unlike, say, XML libraries where XML comments are often nodes in the resulting object).
+JAXN comments, when parsed, shall not be exposed to the user of the library or in any way influence the behaviour of the library.
+This ensures that the main concern why comments are not part of JSON is guaranteed for a JAXN-compatible library.

 ### White-space

 Other libraries sometimes allow additional white-space characters.
 We do not see a real-world use-case for those, as we believe they are often added by mistake and we do not support people making mistakes, we support features that provide additional value.